NOTICE

 4. WHAT ARE THE POSSIBLE SIDE EFFECTS?

-Local irritations such as burning sensations, sneezing, runny or stuffy nose, as well as skin and general allergic reactions that may be serious (itching, swelling of the face or throat, difficulty breathing) have been reported during post-marketing surveillance.
+Local irritation reactions such as burning sensation, sneezing, runny or stuffy nose, as well as general skin and allergic reactions that may be serious (itching, swelling of the face or throat, difficulty breathing) have been reported during post-marketing surveillance.

 Reporting of side effects